TeamSPWK/spwk-ml-test/documents/polygon_fill_instruction.md

     - There are additional test spaces that we do not offer to applicants
     - Good performance on those is not mandatory, but recommended
     - Extra points will given for performance on those test set

+- Minimal rule is recommended
+    - To make better performance, simplifying problem with adding some rules is effective way
+    - But, the more we add rules, versatility of the agent decreases and not adaptable to complex problem
+    - The real problem is much more complex than this toy problem, that we have to minimize rules for agent
+    - Don't hesitate to add rules if you think they are essential to solve the problem, but avoid adding unnecessary rules

 <h2 align="center">Manual</h2>